shoorick/codeception-test-adapter/README.md

   - Uses `vendor/bin/codecept` from the workspace if available, otherwise falls back to `codecept` in `PATH`.

 - **Result reporting**
-  - Executes Codeception with JUnit XML report enabled (`--xml`).
+  - Executes Codeception with JUnit or PHPUnit XML or HTML report enabled (`--xml`, `--phpunit-xml`, `--html`).
-  - Parses `tests/_output/report.xml` and maps each `<testcase>` back to the corresponding test item.
+  - Parses XML report and maps each `<testcase>` back to the corresponding test item.
-  - Marks methods, files and suites as **passed / failed / skipped** in the Testing view.
+  - Marks suites, files, methods and dataset entries as **passed / failed / skipped** in the Testing view.
   - Shows failure messages from Codeception directly in VS Code.

 ![Testing panel and source gutter](screenshot.png)